carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 Even within a simple Kubernetes configuration, it's possible to make silly mistakes such as specifying a wrong key and thinking that particular setting is applied whereas it's actually ignored.
 To solve this problem one has to validate configuration against a schema, but at which point should this schema check be done?

 For Kubernetes configuration specifically there are multiple possible answers:
-- configuration can be checked by the Kubernetes API server (but depending on a type of mistake server may not even catch it e.g. unknown keys are ignored with default settings though there is now a feature to enable [server side unknown field validation](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2885-server-side-unknown-field-validation))
+- Configuration can be checked by the Kubernetes API server (but depending on a type of mistake server may not even catch it e.g. unknown keys are ignored with default settings though there is now a feature to enable [server side unknown field validation](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2885-server-side-unknown-field-validation))
-- configuration can be checked after it has been generated but before it was sent to a Kubernetes server with tools such as [kubeval](https://kubeval.instrumenta.dev/)
+- Configuration can be checked after it has been generated but before it was sent to a Kubernetes server with tools such as [kubeval](https://kubeval.instrumenta.dev/)
-- configuration can be checked as part of generation (and perhaps it's worth to mention that depending on configuration tool's capabilities not all evaluation branches might be type checked potentially leaving some configuration unchecked until it's "enabled")
+- Configuration can be checked as part of generation (and perhaps it's worth to mention that depending on configuration tool's capabilities not all evaluation branches might be type checked potentially leaving some configuration unchecked until it's "enabled")

 CUE is one of the tools that allows to specify schema and use it _while_ building configuration.
 In fact, it even blurs the line between concept of types and values, making types valid values.
 Let's take a look a small example: